 THC stays in urine much longer than in the blood.
 But, there is a major problem when it comes to both types of testing.
 The thing is, those tests can’t determine when exactly cannabis was consumed.
 Blood and urine tests detect THC weeks after using marijuana.

-The presence of THC in the blood does not necessary mean that the person is or was impaired.
+The presence of THC in the blood does not necessarily mean that the person is or was impaired.
 When marijuana is consumed, its effects last only for a few hours but THC remains in the system much longer than that.
 And that’s the whole point of not being able to determine precisely if someone is driving under the influence of marijuana.

 Right now one more test is being used — saliva testing.
 THC can be identified in saliva one hour after consumption and stays there for 1-7 days.
 When pulled over, you can be asked to provide a saliva sample through placing a cotton swab in your mouth.
 Results are, however, still the same.
 The driver can test positive on marijuana but its effects may no longer have an impact.